 - (3) Take-home final examinations: If take-home final examinations are assigned, they are to be submitted at the time and date of the regularly scheduled final examination.
 If instructors wish to depart from this practice, they must follow the procedure for changing the final examination schedule as outlined in the preceding item. - (4) Remaining time during an examination: Instructors are strongly encouraged to assist students in monitoring the amount of time remaining during a given examination.
 Instructors are encouraged to verbalize the amount of time remaining in several intervals throughout the duration of the examination. - (5) A student having more than two consecutive examinations: No student should be required to take more than two consecutive final examinations.
 In a semester, this means that a student taking a final examination at 8:00 a.m. and another at 1:30 p.m. on the same day cannot be required to take an examination that same evening.
 However, the student could be required to take an examination beginning at 8:00 a.m. the next day.
-Similarly, a student having a final examination at 7:00 p.m. one day and another at 8:00 a.m. the next day cannot be required to take an examination at 1:30 p.m. that second day.
-Any student having more than two consecutive final examinations is entitled to rescheduling as follows if he or she takes the following action no later than the last day of classes: - (A) The student must investigate whether a conflict examination is being held at another time for any of the examinations involved. - Note: Instructional staff members are urged to announce any conflict final examinations by the last day of classes. - (B) If a conflict examination has been scheduled for any of the courses, the student must take one or more of these conflict examinations.
+Similarly, a student having a final examination at 7:00 p.m. one day and another at 8:00 a.m. the next day cannot be required to take an examination at 7:00 p.m. one day and another at 8:00 a.m. the next day cannot be required to take an examination at 7:00 p.m. one day and another at 8:00 a.m. the next day cannot be required to take an examination at 1:30 p.m. that second day.
+Any student having more than two consecutive final examinations is entitled to rescheduling as follows if he or she takes the following action no later than the last day of classes: - (A) The student must investigate whether a conflict examination is being held at another time for any of the examinations involved.

+Note: Instructional staff members are urged to announce any conflict final examinations by the last day of classes.

+(B) If a conflict examination has been scheduled for any of the courses, the student must take one or more of these conflict examinations.
 If conflict examinations are offered for more than one course, the student must take the conflict for the course that has the largest number of students.